EVLBOX/docs/src/content/docs/game-servers/foundry/transfer-singleplayer-save.md

 # **How to Transfer a Singleplayer Save to Your Foundry Server**

-Want to continue your singleplayer factory world on your **Foundry dedicated server**?
-Follow this simple guide to migrate your save and pick up exactly where you left off—now with friends!
+Want to continue your singleplayer factory world on your **Foundry Dedicated Server**?
+Follow this simple guide to migrate your save and pick up exactly where you left off — now with friends!

 ---